pkumarmshetty/inji-web-v12-t-T/docs/InjiWebSequence.md

 ### **Authorization**

 - When the user selects any credential type, user is redirected to the authorization page for that specific issuer.
+- Authorization server configurations such as authorize_endpoint and grant_types_supported are sourced from its wellknown **"/.well-known/oauth-authorization-server"** and if Authorization Server doesn't support required grnat types then Inji Web will show the error screen.
-- Once authorization is successful, authorization server return the **"authorizationCode"**
+- If Authorization Server supports required grant types and authorization is successful then authorization server return the **"authorizationCode"**.
 - Inji Web Send the authorization Code to authorization Server through Mimoto to perform the client assertions.
 - Once Authorized, Authorization Server issues Token response, which include **access_token**.
 - The "access_token" will be used to download the credential through VCI.